 |Child aged 11-17||SEK 12 / € 1.08||SEK 50 / € 4.48|

 Source: Migration Agency.

 From the third child onwards, the level of financial allowance is reduced by 50%.
 Some NGOs have campaigned for these levels to be adjusted to the increase in living costs and for the elimination of discrimination against third and subsequent children in relation to the amount of money that is made available, but so far nothing has changed.

-It is noted that the allowance for asylum seekers is considerably lower than the allowance for Swedish nationals in need of social assistance, which covers similar areas of support.
-The following table relating to the amount of the monthly social welfare allowance as of January 2021 illustrates this difference:
+The allowance for asylum seekers is considerably lower than the allowance for settled persons in need of social assistance, which covers similar areas of support.
+The following table relating to the amount of the monthly social welfare allowance as of January 2023 illustrates this difference:

 |Category||Asylum seekers in private accommodation||Settled persons on social welfare|